The Deployment and Tactics of Roman Light Infantry Units

 Initial Skirmishing Phase

-The deployment of velites followed a predictable pattern.
-At the start of a battle, they would advance ahead of the main lines in a loose formation, perhaps 50–100 meters in front of the hastati.
+The deployment of velites followed a predictable pattern at the start of a battle.
+They would advance ahead of the main lines in a loose formation, perhaps 50–100 meters in front of the hastati.
 Their goal was to disrupt the enemy before the heavy infantry engaged.
 This was a high-aggression, low-commitment phase.
 Velites would hurl volleys of javelins at enemy formations, aiming to wound, kill, and shake morale.
 They targeted not only the enemy front line but also exposed flanks or gaps in enemy ranks.

 The Retreat Through the Ranks

 As the enemy approached within charging distance, the velites executed their most difficult maneuver: a coordinated retreat through the intervals of their own heavy infantry.
-Gates were left open between maniples for this purpose.
+Gaps were left open between maniples specifically for this purpose.
 The velites would dash back, pass through these gaps, and reform behind the hastati.
 This required exceptional discipline and trust; a misstep could disrupt the legion's formation.
 To further facilitate the retreat, the hastati would sometimes advance to cover the velites' withdrawal.

 Once behind the main lines, the velites could either wait for another opportunity to re-engage or support the flanks.
 This withdrawal was a hallmark of Roman professionalism.
 It ensured that skirmishers did not become a liability when the real clash began.